joserick/laravel-livewire-discover/README.md

 Livewire::componentNamespace('Namespaces\\Livewire', 'my-components');
 ```
 or in any case to maintain the use of the `discover()` function you can invert the parameters.

-### Rename Config File
-The configuration file name has changed from `laravel-livewire-discover.php` to simply `livewire-discover-php`
 ### Dot-Notation
 Change in concatenation of prefixes with class name, previously it was concatenated using the "-" notation, now the dot-notation is used, so it must be changed in all calls to Livewire-Discover components
 ``` html